How to Get Over a Wine Hangover

 3. Avoid orange juice.
 When I have a beer hangover, all I want is OJ.
 It’s liquid + vitamins, which is the double whammy of hangover recovery.
 Maybe it’s the sulfites again or the sulfites + the citric acid, but my tummy wasn’t having any.
 Ice water was the rule of the day for the first hour.
 Once I felt a little hydrated, I was able to move to OJ.

 4. Bagel.
 Plain.
-Putting something easy to digest (processed carbs) into my stomach helped calm it and allow me to drink OJ faster.
+Putting something easy to digest (processed carbs) into my stomach helped calm it and allow me to drink OJ faster, learn more about carbs in wine.

 5. Sit.
 Inactivity kept the head from moving quickly.
 No head movement = less headache.